A Crossroads Journey to know God better through His Word. January 2026-June 2027.

 Mission 119 - Audio Commentary and Reading Plan with John Soper

-Mission 119 for Joshua
+Mission 119 for Judges

 Part 1 - Beginnings… Jan 2026…